Harshal-Bhalerao/COMP3040-A3/README.md

 - `method`: The type of delivery method you want to search for.
   - Examples: `ubereats`, `skipthedishes`, `doordash`, `inhouse`

+Response:

-Response: A JSON object containing restaurants that support the delivery method specified.
+This endpoint returns a list of restaurants that support the given delivery method.

 ```json
 {
   "result": [